ShaharPrishMSFT/Zod/playground/playground-liveprompt.md

 - Editor must support real-time parsing and inline error feedback for `.al` files.
 - Split view: code editor (left), parse output (right), collapsible log/debug area (bottom).
-- File I/O should be seamless: load/save `.al` files via UI, no cumbersome edit-save cycles.
+- File I/O is seamless: Open/Save/Copy controls use browser APIs for loading and exporting `.al` files, with user feedback and no backend or build step required.
 - Inline error markers and hover tooltips are essential for usability.
 - Responsive layout: horizontal split on large screens, tabbed panels on small screens.